Jbleezy/BO2-Reimagined/README.md

 * Fixed Mystery Box floating in the sky at the start of the game

 ### Tranzit
+* Added PDW-57 wallbuy at Bus Depot
+* Added AN-94 wallbuy at Town
+* Added SVU-AS wallbuy at Cornfield
+* Added M27 to the Mystery Box
 * Power switch and Pack-a-Punch automatically crafted
 * Any door that requires a Turbine to open is automatically open whenever the power is on
 * Increased bus speed by 100%